tomal-hossain/twilio-authy/README.md

 # Verify OTP

-You need to pass the authy_id and token to verify it
+You need to pass the authy_id and token to verify it.
 Example: bool status = authy.VerifyOTP(authy_id, token);
 It will return true if successfully verified or return false.

 # Remove User

-You need to pass the authy_id to remove the user from Twilio
+You need to pass the authy_id to remove the user from Twilio.
 Example: bool status = authy.RemoveUser(authy_id);
 It will return true if successfully removed or return false.